pydoit/doit/doc/cmd_other.rst

 You can also get help from each available command. e.g. `doit help run`.

-`doit help task` will deisplay information on all fields/attributes a task dictionary from a `dodo` file accepts.
+`doit help task` will display information on all fields/attributes a task dictionary from a `dodo` file accepts.